ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificate to be issued.
 The CSR MUST indicate the exact same set of requested identifiers as the initial new-order request.
 Identifiers of type "dns" MUST appear either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}}
-requesting a subjectAltName extension.
+requesting a subjectAltName extension, or both.
 (These identifiers may appear in any sort order.)
 Specifications that define new identifier types must specify where in the certificate signing request these